kmolan/EZBars/README.md

 - Nested Bars: Provide a MultiProgress manager that handles the drawing offsets automatically, so users can just call multi.add(pb) without manually calculating line offsets.
 - No-terminal Mode: If the program is piped into a file (e.g., myapp > log.txt), the library should detect this and stop printing ANSI escape codes/animations to avoid cluttering the log file with "garbage" characters.
 - Smoothing (EMA): Currently, if one loop iteration takes 5 seconds and the next takes 0.1 seconds, the ETA will jump wildly.
 Implement an Exponential Moving Average for the speed calculation so the ETA remains steady.

-## TODO

-- Template Strings: Instead of hardcoding where the description, bar, and stats go, allow users to define a template like:
-  "{desc} {bar} {percentage} | {eta}".

-- Pause/Resume: Methods to temporarily stop the timer and stop the animation if the program needs to wait for user input or an external event.